jerenner/emsim/doc/emsim_notes.md

 # EMSim Notes

 ## 18 AUG 2021: initial evaluation of UNet on data
+*Correction made 20 AUG 2021: The 5760x4092 image should have in fact been read as 4092x5760, and this caused strange effects in the data which have since been corrected in the example images shown below.*

 The results of an initial evaluation of real data with the UNet trained on data-matched MC seems to give sensible results.
 - Initially, it was attempted to run the entire 5760x4092 image through the UNet (trained on smaller 50x50 images) at once.